Overview

 - Specialized Accreditation: If a proposed duplicative program will also require application for a specialized accreditation, it may require further discussion between programs.
 Some specialized accreditations can be obtained by multiple academic units independently of one another, but some may require joint accreditation.

 - Program Length, Credits, and Curriculum: While possessing similar degree title or content areas, a duplicative program may vary in terms of length, total credits, or other features such as internships or research opportunities.
-A duplicative program is not required to match the existing program in these areas, although significant differences may be further examined as part of the approval process.
+A duplicative program is not required to match the existing program in these areas but significant differences may be further examined as part of the approval process.

 - Fee Structure: Fee-based programs often carry higher costs to students than state-supported programs.
 When two or more duplicative programs exist with different financial structures, faculty in one academic unit may express concern that another unit is undercutting and competing for the same students.